4Geeks logo

 Let's explain this hook with a small Modal window example.
 Here is the live code:

-To implement a "Modal Window" we decided to create a hooked variable called opened that is true if the modal window has to be shown to the user.
+To implement a "Modal Window" we decided to create a hooked variable called opened that is true if the modal window is shown to the user.

 If the user clicks on "close", we simply use the hook function setOpened to change the value of opened to false.